 That said, there are many cases in which copyright law permits re-use:

 1. The image is a public domain work.
-Generally, anything published in the U.S. before 1923 is in the public domain.
+Generally, anything published in the U.S. 95 or more years ago is in the public domain.
 For more info, check out the Peter Hirtle's Copyright Term and the Public Domain.